DaedalusExMachina/CPS/README.md

 # CPS

-This repository consists of all files utilizued in the publication "Christ, A., Becker, N., & Kröner, S. (2020).
+This repository consists of all files utilized in the publication "Christ, A., Becker, N., & Kröner, S. (2020).
 Multiple complex problem-solving scenarios: The incremental validity of ability self-concept beyond reasoning in adults.
 Intelligence, 78, 101421."

 The simulation itself has been added as an archive (MultiFlux_Programm).